samhstn/my-config/README.md

 # My OSX Configuration

-This is my OSX setup for Sierra 10.12.
-I like a simple setup.
+This is my OSX setup for Sierra 10

+## Cleaning your mac

++ Back up what you need
++ Boot your mac in recovery mode:
+  Restart and hold `Cmd + R`
++ Select Disk Utility and click Continue.
++ Click `Internal > Untitled` then `Erase`
++ Once complete click `Done`
++ Go back to the home screen for recovery mode
++ Click Reinstall macOS

 ## Applications to download